Adoption Guide

 • Cats: $200

 OPH does not conduct DNA tests on the dogs it adopts out.
-We use information provided by the shelters, veterinarians and volunteers to give a best estimate to the dog's breed.
+We use information provided by the shelters, veterinarians and volunteers to give a best estimate of the dog's breed.
 As a result, we cannot guarantee the exact breed of any OPH dog.
-We do our best to inform adopters about the potential dog breeds for each dog.

 After Adoption